ducky4life/ns-detag/README.md

 # ns-detag

+> [!WARNING]
+> Per the [new script rules](https://forum.nationstates.net/viewtopic.php?p=41811907#p41811907), this script is no longer legal.
+I will fix it when I find the time to.

 **works with fast.nationstates.net :D**

 this is meant to be used on top of existing update tools such as breeze++ or gauntlet, thats why i chose keybinds that these scripts dont/rarely use